sharmi1305/Netflix-Movies-and-TV-Shows-Clustering/README.md

 Column Name	Description

-show_id	Unique identifier for each show type	Movie or TV Show title	Title of the content director	Director name (can be missing) cast	Main cast (can be missing) country	Country of production date_added	Date added to Netflix release_year	Year of release rating	Content rating (e.g., PG, TV-MA) duration	Duration in minutes or seasons listed_in	Genres/categories description	Short description
+show_id	Unique identifier for each show,

+type	Movie or TV Show,

+title	Title of the content,

+director	Director name (can be missing),

+cast	Main cast (can be missing),

+country	Country of production,

+date_added	Date added to Netflix,

+release_year	Year of release,

+rating	Content rating (e.g., PG, TV-MA),

+duration	Duration in minutes or seasons,

+listed_in	Genres/categories,

+description	Short description

 🛠 Data Processing